Dr. Rucha Rege BHSc, ND

 Dr. Rucha Rege is a licensed naturopathic doctor practicing in Ottawa.
 She completed her Bachelor of Science with Honours in Biomedical Sciences at the University of Guelph, along with a minor in Nutrition and Nutraceutical Sciences.
 It was at this time that she was first introduced to the concept of food as medicine, and learned about the profound effects that lifestyle and diet have on human health.
 She then completed her post-graduate degree in Doctor of Naturopathy at the Canadian College of Naturopathic Medicine.
 Dr. Rucha has also completed internships at the Robert Schad Naturopathic Clinic, the Brampton Naturopathic Teaching Clinic, and the Sherbourne Health Centre, where she gained experience working with people from a diverse range of backgrounds, cultures, abilities, and financial standings, all with their own individual health goals.

 Her desire to be a part of a profession that strives to provide the best possible healthcare for the public is what attracted her to naturopathic medicine.
 Naturopathy perfectly combined her love of using diet, exercise, and lifestyle changes to prevent and treat disease, while still including additional treatment modalities that have powerful effects on combating disease and optimizing health.
 Practicing with the concept of “docere”, meaning “doctor as teacher”, she empowers her patients to take control of their own healing so that they have all the tools they need to live their most vibrant lives.
 Dr. Rucha is a member in good standing with the College of Naturopaths of Ontario, the Ontario Association of Naturopathic Doctors, and the Canadian Association of Naturopathic Doctors.
 She also has additional certification in Facial Rejuvenation and Cosmetic Acupuncture.
-Dr. Rucha teaches Body Metabolism, Biological Chemistry and Nutrition through the Lifespan at the Institute of Holistic Nutrition’s Ottawa Campus.
+Dr. Rucha teaches Body Metabolism, Biological Chemistry, Nutrition through the Lifespan and Nutritional Pathology at the Institute of Holistic Nutrition’s Ottawa Campus.

 BM 002 Body Metabolism